droglenc/NCMTH107/resources/FAQ/FAQs/getMSOffice.md

 ----

-As a student at Northland College, you have access to Microsoft Office products (Word, Excel, etc.).
+As a student at Northland College, you have no-cost access to Microsoft Office products (Word, Excel, etc.).
 Many students use these programs through "online" versions.
-However, the "online" versions are not fully functional which limits their use in this class.
-To install the "full" versions of these programs on your personal computer, logon on to your computer in the same way that you would to check your Northland e-mail.
-This should give you a screen similar to that below.
-Here, select the "Install Office 2016" icon (on the right) and follow the directions to install the Microsoft Office programs onto your computer.
+However, the "online" versions are not fully functional, which limits their use in this class.
+To install the "full" versions of these programs on your personal computer, logon on to your computer in the same way that you would to check your Northland e-mail, which should give you a screen similar to that below.
+Here, select the "Install Office 2016" icon (on the right) and follow the directions.

 ![alt text](Figs/getMSOffice.JPG)